LIMITED TIME OFFER: 25% off your first month — use code

 • Fair (100-200ms): You might notice some lag, like blocks reappearing for a moment after being broken.

-• Poor (200ms+): Expect significant lag, making gameplay difficult.
+• Poor (200ms+): Expect significant lag, making combat and gameplay very difficult.

 Checking your ping is the first step in troubleshooting lag.
-If your ping is high, the issue could be with your internet connection, your distance from the server, or the server's network itself.
+If your ping is high, the issue could be with your internet connection, your physical distance from the server location, or local network congestion.
+If you are experiencing constant connection drops despite having a good ping, just open a support ticket and we will gladly run some network diagnostics for you!

 The Last Minecraft Hosting You Will Ever Need!